8 Trends that will transform last mile delivery logistics in 2020

 82% of customers say they are more likely or much more likely to purchase from a brand with multiple delivery options.
 Seamless connectivity will drive the last mile delivery as customers want the flexibility to place and review their orders across devices, channels and platforms.

-For the QSR food delivery industry for example, customers may choose Zomato, Swiggy or UberEats, over app, call or desktop.
-It is expected that restaurant delivery will become a $200 billion dollar industry by 2025.
+For example, for the QSR food delivery industry, customers may choose Zomato, Swiggy or UberEats, over app, call or desktop.
+It is expected that restaurant delivery will become a $200 billion industry by 2025.
 So the delivery process needs to be well-orchestrated to accommodate this huge growth with multi-channel functionality and integration.

 Customer data points across the delivery lifecycle are constantly being evaluated with analytics tools to present detailed dashboard reports providing a review of delivery performance.
 Delivery automation is going to become more intelligent to make last mile deliveries more predictive, which opens up a huge opportunity for cross-selling, and eventually, more business revenue.

-In advanced markets, the delivery space is already seeing the emergence of autonomous vehicles, robots and drones to take up some of the load.
-Blame it on labour shortage or offloading routine tasks to speed up delivery operations, these advanced unmanned channels will see a spike at places where limited human intervention is necessary.
-We already have chatbots bringing in a great amount of success with handling customer queries virtually.
+In advanced markets, the delivery space is already seeing the emergence of autonomous vehicles, robots, and drones to take up some of the load.
+Blame it on labor shortage or offloading routine tasks to speed up delivery operations, these advanced unmanned channels will see a spike at places where limited human intervention is necessary.
+We already have chatbots bringing in a significant amount of success with handling customer queries virtually.
 Cut to field, unmanned assistants will see more interest to make delivery competitive.

-Optimized routing has a great role to play in achieving successful last-mile deliveries.
-Better routes determine better fleet and resource utilization with less idle time on road, as well as, fuel efficiency.
+Optimized routing has a significant role to play in achieving successful last-mile deliveries.
+Better routes determine better fleet and resource utilization with less idle time on the road as well as fuel efficiency.
 Hence, this location intelligence will be vital for companies looking to transform their last-mile delivery numbers.
 Based on address data, companies can plan their field runs and work out the best possible combinations for optimized results.

 Sustainable last mile is going to be the trend to watch out for.
 Companies are pushing the mandate for eco-friendly last-mile deliveries.
-To make this a reality, technology will be greatly leveraged.
-This could be in the form of optimized routes to save fuel and time, optimized scheduling to allocate jobs to the nearest runner boy, as well as adoption of zero emission fleet to manage the carbon footprint.
+To make this a reality, technology will be remarkably leveraged.
+This could be in the form of optimized routes to save fuel and time, optimized scheduling to allocate jobs to the nearest runner boy, as well as the adoption of zero-emission fleet to manage the carbon footprint.

 Given the evolution of last mile, logistics and warehouse models will also see a significant transformation in way they handle deliveries.
 With customers demanding speedy deliveries, the logistics part will have to be worked around to meet the needs.